Raman0101/Abobe-Challenge_1B/README.md

 1. **main.py**
    - Iterates over all collections in `input/`.
    - For each collection:
-     - Runs `part-1/process_pdfs.py` to generate `collection_xx_input.json`.
+     - Runs `part-1/process_pdfs.py` to generate `Collection_xx_input.json`.
-     - Runs `part-2/src/main2.py` to generate `collection_xx_output.json`.
+     - Runs `part-2/src/main2.py` to generate `Collection_xx_output.json`.

 2. **part-1/process_pdfs.py**
-   - Prompts the user for challenge info, persona, and job-to-be-done.
+   - Prompts the user for persona and job-to-be-done.
-   - Extracts titles from all PDFs in the collection.
+   - Extracts titles and metadata from all PDFs in the collection.
    - Outputs a single combined input JSON.

 3. **part-2/src/main2.py**
    - Loads the combined input JSON.
-   - Extracts, embeds, and ranks document sections using modular code.
+   - Extracts, embeds, and ranks document sections using modular logic.
    - Outputs the final JSON in the required format.

 ---

 ## 📤 Output Format

-Each `collection_xx_output.json` will contain:
+Each `Collection_xx_output.json` will contain:
 - `metadata`: input documents, persona, job-to-be-done, processing timestamp
 - `extracted_sections`: top-ranked sections with importance and page numbers
 - `subsection_analysis`: refined text for each top section